2023 Event Overview

 The origins of the Wahine Classic in Wrightsville Beach go back to 1997 when Tammy Zybura Kennedy started the East Coast Wahine Championship (ECWC) in response to a tragedy that occurred in our female surfing community.
 The ECWC was a success from the start.
 As the event continued to grow, additional organizers were asked to help including Jo, Anne Beasley Weber, Paula Bushardt, Karen Allison, Lisa Andre and Jack Viorel.

 In 2013, our Wahine contest name changed to the Wrightsville Beach Wahine Classic.
 Affectionately referred to as “the Wahine”, we continue the tradition of providing a fun-filled surfing and beach weekend in August for participants and spectators.
-In the past two years the competition has continued to evolve and grow — and we’ve held the competition at Carolina Beach, NC.
-Female surfers, young and old, congregate with families and friends to compete and enjoy the surfing vibe that the term Wahine personifies
+The competition has continued to evolve and grow — and we’ve held the competition at both Wrightsville Beach and Carolina Beach, NC.
+Female surfers, young and old, congregate with families and friends to compete and enjoy the surfing vibe that the term Wahine personifies.

 CRYSTAL SOUTH SURF CAMP